 Soft plastic grubs (aka twister tails) are proven and versatile baits for bass, crappies, walleyes, and striper, to name a few but have been overshadowed by paddle tail swimbaits the last several years.
-Wired2Fish’s Kyle Peterson circles back on a classic and shares a highly effective weedless rigging method that turns ‘old school grubs’ into ‘new school’ topwater baits for shallow water bass relating to cover like grass, wood and cut banks.
+Wired2Fish’s Kyle Peterson circles back on a classic and shares a highly effective weedless rigging method from his fishing kayak that turns ‘old school grubs’ into ‘new school’ topwater baits for shallow water bass relating to cover like grass, wood and cut banks.

 TACKLE & EQUIPMENT LISTING: